TeamDoodz/OmniBackport/README.md

 ## Changelog

 ### 0.2.2
+- Removed the secret mechanic because it was too buggy.
 - Fixed card slots for the new nodes not rendering
 - Fixed an error that would occur if a gemified card tried to draw from the side deck when the side deck was empty.
 - Sort-of fixed the Looter sigil; it animates weirdly now but it will actually update the card piles.
 It will also now draw from the side deck if the main deck is empty.